How To Plan A Community Textile Exhibition Launch | Lessons From A Textile Artist In Amber Valley, Derbyshire

 Before this show, I had completed the VAA Art Curation & Exhibition Management CPD Course.
 It offered a clear, practical framework for planning exhibitions from first idea to opening night.
 The course included a detailed crib sheet that became the backbone of my preparation for Beneath Our Feet.

 I feel that the textile degrees of my time (when Jesus was a lad) didn't properly prepare the modern artist.
 Yes, we did a 'show' at the end, but it was very much, 'Here's your space, here are your boards; off you go!'
 I wonder now how I'd have gone about it.
-Then, I was leaning on the handy person at the nursing home where I worked.
+Then I was leaning on the handyman at the nursing home where I worked.
 Neither of us had a scooby.

 Here's a basic framework of how I used my experience and professional VAA learning in this exhibition, all derived from Karen Van Hoey Smith's mantra 3 Cs Of Curation - Criteteria, Context, Cohesion: